CorMazz/chronolab/chronolab/README.md

 On both the backend and the frontend we shall ignore timezones, because I don't want to deal with them and the user probably doesn't either.
 All datetimes on the backend will be NaiveDateTimes, and on the frontend, timezones will be "naive" in that I will artificially coerce them to UTC using the date-fns-tz library.

+### UI Framework

+I spent probably an hour reading all the different Reddit posts about React UI frameworks, and tons of different reviews.
+After learning a plethora of novel insults, I decided that the community was as opinionated as they were divided on the issue.
+Given that this is a learning project and I've already learned TailwindCSS, I decided to try Material UI, which seemed to be a decent choice.

 ## Potential Features

 1. **Configuration File Saving Current Layout/Application State (loaded files, video section labeling, etc)**